Crisis in the C-Suite: How to Prepare for the Wave of CEO Exits

 Disruption may be unavoidable, but turmoil isn’t.
 Succession planning — when done well — creates leadership continuity, preserves institutional knowledge, and maintains stakeholder confidence.12, 13, 14

 A well-crafted succession plan doesn’t just prepare for CEO transitions — it can also help prevent them.
 By identifying and developing future leaders, succession planning creates a pipeline of talent that supports the CEO and distributes leadership responsibilities more effectively.
 This shared leadership model can ease the pressure on the CEO, reducing the risk of burnout and voluntary resignation.
-At the same time, structured development and regular performance reviews aligned with strategic goals help ensure that CEOs are equipped to meet board expectations, decreasing the likelihood of forced exits.
+At the same time, structured leadership development and regular performance reviews aligned with strategic goals help ensure that CEOs are equipped to meet board expectations, decreasing the likelihood of forced exits.
 In this way, succession planning becomes both a safeguard against disruption and a support system that enables leaders to thrive in their roles for longer.

 Checklist for Effective Succession Planning